T

 History Of The Breed

 The Taco Terrier, like many designer mixed breeds, has not been around for that long, beginning around the late 1990s or early 2000s.
-Also known as the Chihuahua Fox Terrier mix, the toy Chitoxy and the toy Chiwoxy, it has become a very popular dog, with its name being a referral to the Chihuahua on the Taco Bell commercials.
+Also known as the Chihuahua Fox Terrier mix, the toy Chitoxy, and the toy Chiwoxy, it has become a very popular dog, with its name referencing the Chihuahua featured in Taco Bell commercials.

 Its parent breeds are the Chihuahua and the Toy Fox Terrier, two breeds that have a long history.
 The chihuahua is believed to have come from Mexico and has been around since the 9th century.
-Thought to have been derived from the Techichi dog, an ancient Mesoamerican breed that was kept by the Mexican Toltec people.
+It is thought to have been derived from the Techichi dog, an ancient Mesoamerican breed that was kept by the Mexican Toltec people.
 The toy fox terrier originates from the United States, dating back to the early 1900s.
-Intended to be a dog that would chase rodents and foxes, this small dog became popular in circuses and dog shows.
+Originally intended to be a dog that would chase rodents and foxes, this small dog became popular in circuses and dog shows.

 Size And Weight